Matthew Newman

 Student President (Canada)

-Emma is a compassionate and driven student dedicated to making a difference.
-From a young age, she has supported Toronto’s homeless and co-led a mental health campaign for the Caritas School of Life.
-Alongside her sisters, she sells tie-dye shirts to raise funds for the Hospital for Sick Children, showing both care and creativity.
+Emma is a compassionate, driven leader dedicated to creating lasting social impact through hands-on service and creative philanthropy.
+Since childhood, she has tirelessly supported Toronto’s homeless populations and co-led a vital mental health awareness campaign for the Caritas School of Life.
+Alongside her sisters, she channels her artistic energy into charitable work by designing and selling tie-dye shirts to raise essential funds for the Hospital for Sick Children.

 Megan Rajkumar